ryoiwata/neural_allstars/README.md

 # neural_allstars
-Neuromatch Academy Project by Amin's All Starts group in the Ganzhousaurus_Skank Pod
+Neuromatch Academy Project by Amin's All Stars group in the Ganzhousaurus_Skank Pod